guardian/dotcom-rendering/docs/seti.md

 The Guardian website is really relatively simple; although it's made up of a dozen different apps, each app only really has one core transaction which is 'get a web page'.
 It might be an article, a front, an interactive or whatever, but fundamentally 95% of what we do is just covered by that one transaction.
 We also only really have one remote dependency/api which is CAPI (although recently we've introduced Dotcom Rendering which probably counts).
 With so few moving parts or dependencies, there's nothing much that frequently breaks.
 We're quite different from a team that has to deal with outages occuring because of a myriad number of remote services.

 Because of this, a SETI coming onto the Dotcom team will initially have to some trouble working out how to add the most value, since there's nothing *obviously broken* or frequently failing.
-Instead, QA for the Dotcom team means finding ways to elevate the quality of the work that the team produces, rather than trying to find and fix what's broken.
+Instead, QA for the Dotcom team means finding ways to elevate the quality of the work that the team produces as a whole, rather than trying to find and fix what's broken.

 In addition to this, with my background as a serverside dev, I've taken a special interest in dealing with guardian site incidents and outages, and I'm frequently the first person on the ground when the site breaks.